BeckResearchLab/nomelt/README.md

 Input the input sequence as a string to the script.

 1. __In addition to enabling Step 1, enable Step 3__.
 This will conduct an alignment between the translation and the input, discretize a number of mutations upon that alignment resulting from the differences, and create a library of permuations over those suggested mutations.
-It outputs a file "library.txt"
+It outputs a file "library.txt".
+Note, this writes all combinations of mutations, which can be VERY large, for example with 20 mutations this is 2^20 sequences.
+The output file can be many gigabytes.
+Use the next option if the NOMELT model suggests a large number of mutations.

 2. __Enable Step 2__.
 This creates a number of variants stochastically.
 The temperature, max difference in length between stochastic variants and the input, and the number of variants to create can be configured.
 One of NOMELT's failure modes is to reproduce the input sequence on BEAM searches.
 By setting a high temperature in this strategy, the model is more likely to produce variants that are different from the input, though no guarantee that the model makes a good set of suggestions.
 This outputs a file "stochastic_sequences.txt"